xlladdins/xll/docs/Excel4MacrosE-G.md

 **GET.WORKSPACE**(**type\_num**)

-Type\_num    is a number specifying the type of workspace information you want.
+Type\_num&nbsp;&nbsp;&nbsp;&nbsp;is a number specifying the type of workspace information you want.
 The following list shows the type\_num values and their corresponding results.

 <table>
 <tbody>